 Did you know that the basic principle of a home embroidery machine has changed little since the first fully automated machine was launched back in the late 1980s?
 They featured a single-needle design, a hooping system that by commercial standards was left wanting and a thread tension system that is not ideally suited to embroidery.
 Sadly, even the latest home embroidery machines selling at almost $10,000 have not all adopted the most basic commercial standards.

-In this article, I will explain the real differences between the latest multi-needle embroidery machines and their household cousins.
-You will then have a better understanding as to why certain designs simply don’t stitch as well as you would like.
+In this article I will explain in plain English, the real differences between the latest multi-needle embroidery machines and their household cousins.
+You will then have a better understanding as to why sometimes certain designs simply don’t stitch as well as you would like.

 We have focussed primarily on the Brother PR series – our reference machines, and firmly believe these to be the outstanding class-leaders in embroidery technology today.
 You will be amazed at how simple the latest technology really is to use and how this translates into better quality embroidery.